 I will forever miss things about Copenhagen and our little corner in it.
 What do I miss the most you ask?
 Truthfully?
 The me I’d become.
 It sounds odd to say it like that, but it takes a minute to reinvent yourself with each move.
 Maybe you jumped right into a job that hastened your process.
 Or maybe your role as a caregiver helped define that course as soon as you landed.

-I’ve had to rebuild networks from scratch, and in them, my part.
+I’ve had to rebuild networks from scratch, and my part in them.
 I’m not keeping score, but I have moved a bunch.
 Domestically (six times – who’s counting) and then most recently to Denmark.
 And now back.
 Creating an empowering and satisfactory life took time and effort in each place.
 For myself and my family.
-Double that in a foreign country.
+Double that time when in a foreign country.

 I found this quote by Azar Nafisi, the Iranian-American author of “Reading Lolita in Tehran” on a fellow expat’s (@migratingmiss) website.